 With time and effort, you'll be able to change your eating habits and stay healthy.
 These tips may help:

-Talk to waiters.
-When eating out, let your server know that you have
+- Talk to waiters.
+When eating out, let your server know that you have special dietary needs.

 Children and teens